 For example, if you were to do a side-trip to Rishikesh from say Dubai or Singapore, then plan to break your stay in those cities into two shorter periods – and book the same hotel.

 Upon arrival in Rishikesh, spend a day or two familiarizing yourself with what is available.
 There are more yoga, massage and meditation schools in Rishikesh than any other city of the world, so check out what they have to offer before committing to any courses.

-Be aware that Rishikesh offers some of the best schools in all of these disciplines – as well as related natural therapies such as Ayurveda – but there are also some scam artists operating in the city who will take advantage of less savvy international travellers.
+But be careful because there are also some scam artists operating in the city who will take advantage of less savvy international travellers.

 Therefore it is advisable to do some research online prior to your arrival as to which schools have the best reputation – or look for recommendations from other travellers on the various travel forums.

 If you are going to Rishikesh just to enjoy yoga, massage or meditation, then do the same to ensure that you are getting value for money.

 Another popular pastime in Rishikesh is whitewater rafting on the River Ganges.
 There are operators offering all levels of rafting experiences, so this is one place where beginners can try their hand as well.
 For more experienced rafters there are tours combining camping and hiking as well.